gofynd/fdk-client-javascript/documentation/platform/README.md

 * [Share](SHARE.md) - Short link and QR Code
 * [Theme](THEME.md) - Responsible for themes
 * [User](USER.md) - Authentication Service
-* [Webhook](WEBHOOK.md) - Webhook dispatcher with retry and one event to many subscriber vice versa
+* [Webhook](WEBHOOK.md) - This service provides functionality to emits different events to the subscribed webhook url's.
+It auto retry three times for all the failed events after certain interval as well as you can also retry manually the failed events and can view the reports.